cheer4ftc/Ultrasonic1Shot/README.md

 # Ultrasonic1Shot
-Easy way to use the "1 shot" mode of the LEGO Ultrasonic Sensor
+Easy way to use the "1 shot" mode of the LEGO Ultrasonic Sensor.

+Add the name of your java package at the top of each file and incorporate these into your normal codebase.
+Don't forget to add "OpModeTestUltrasonic" to your FtcOpModeRegister file to try out the test OpMode.

 See OpModeTestUltrasonic for a simple example of how to use the code.